 GEM’s Case Studies is produced twice yearly in magazine format, during Summer and Winter.
-Case Studies allows those working in heritage education to share examples of good (and not so good) practice so that others may benefit from the lessons learned.
+Case Studies allows those working in heritage education to share examples of good practice and challenges so that others may benefit from the lessons learned.

 All our GEM members receive our bi-annual Case Studies.
 Find out more about becoming a GEM member.

 GEM Case Studies will now be delivered in a new digital format, but print on demand will be available.

 GEM produces two editions of Case Studies a year.
 This publication goes out to all GEM members, sharing projects and practice from across the heritage learning sector.
 It is a great way to shout about your work and get bitesize, inspiring updates on practice to spark ideas, solve problems and invite professional collaboration.

 Case Studies is usually not themed, inviting general submissions all year round for the Summer and Winter editions.
 But special editions can be produced to explore a topic in depth.
 Previous special editions have included GEM projects and museums and schools partnerships.

 This Summer we are releasing a special edition!

 Working with DCN, GEM is producing a special edition of Case Studies on the theme of Accessible Heritage for the Summer 2019 edition.
 This publication aims to advocate the creation of more inclusive and accessible heritage sites and programmes for audiences and practitioners with SEND.
 We know Gemmers are doing some great work in this area and would love to share your achivements, challenges and ideas to keep this vital part of practice moving forward.

 The Case Studies will explore SEND inclusion practices that engage in the long-term, build relationships and empower audiences, moving beyond short-term projects.
 It will also consider how we can diversify the workforce in terms of physical, sensory and cognitive access.

 We aim for Case Studies to be as wide-ranging as possible and are happy to accept any submissions that broadly address the theme.